 Dividends from REIT Shares.
-Some dividends on the REIT Shares may be reported by the REIT as "capital gain dividends," generally taxable to you as long-term capital gains.
-Other dividends on the REIT Shares will generally be taxable to you as ordinary income, although in limited circumstances, some of the ordinary income dividends from a REIT may also qualify to be taxed at the same rates that apply to net capital gains (as discussed above), provided certain holding period requirements are satisfied.
+Some dividends on the REIT Shares may be designated by the REIT as "capital gain dividends," generally taxable to you as long-term capital gains.
+If you hold a Unit for six months or less or if your trust holds a REIT Share for six months or less, any loss incurred by you related to the disposition of such REIT Share will be treated as a long-term capital loss to the extent of any long-term capital gain distributions received (or deemed to have been received) with respect to such REIT Share.
+Distributions of income or capital gains declared on the REIT Shares in October, November or December will be deemed to have been paid to you on December 31 of the year they are declared, even when paid by the REIT during the following January.
 An election may be available to you to defer recognition of the gain attributable to a capital gain dividend if you make certain qualifying investments within a limited time.
 You should talk to your tax advisor about the availability of this deferral election and its requirements.
-If you hold a Unit for six months or less or if your trust holds a REIT Share for six months or less, any loss incurred by you related to the disposition of such REIT Share will be treated as a long-term capital loss to the extent of any long-term capital gain distributions received (or deemed to have been received) with respect to such REIT Share.
-Distributions of income or capital gains declared on the REIT Shares in October, November or December will be deemed to have been paid to you on December 31 of the year they are declared, even when paid by the REIT during the following January.
+Other dividends on the REIT Shares will generally be taxable to you as ordinary income, although in limited circumstances, some of the ordinary income dividends from a REIT may also qualify to be taxed at the same rates that apply to net capital gains (as discussed above), provided certain holding period requirements are satisfied.
 Some dividends on the REIT Shares may be eligible for a deduction for qualified business income.

 Dividends Received Deduction.
-A corporation owning units in a trust generally may be eligible for the dividends received deduction with respect to many dividends received by the trust if certain holding period and other technical requirements are met.
+A corporation owning units in a trust generally may be eligible for the dividends received deduction with respect to many dividends received from the trust if certain holding period and other technical requirements are met.